leggedrobotics/open3d_slam/open3d_catkin/README.md

 This can be done by adding the `CMAKE_CUDA_COMPILER:PATH` flag when invoking the cmake; e.g. `-DCMAKE_CUDA_COMPILER:PATH=/usr/local/cuda-11.5/bin/nvcc`.
 It can still happen that you get weird include errors in which case you should not use the system eigen, i.e. `-DUSE_SYSTEM_EIGEN3=OFF`

 ### Set Local Paths
-To build the catkin package, the simplest way is to add the sufficient environment variable to your bashrc:
+If open3d has been installed locally, the simplest way to build the catkin package is to add the sufficient environment variable to your bashrc:
 ```bash
 export Open3D_DIR="<your install prefix>/lib/cmake/Open3D"
 ```